A-M-D-R-3-W/llmFunctionWrapper/README.md

+# ⚠️ This package has been deprecated in favor of [llmFunctionDecorator](https://github.com/A-M-D-R-3-W/llmFunctionDecorator), a much, much improved implementation of this idea. ⚠️

 # llmFunctionWrapper

 A Python package designed to simplify the process of creating and managing function calls to OpenAI's API, as well as models using LiteLLM's API framework.